-Below you can find links to my published papers and manuscripts in press or under review.
+Below you can find links to most of my published papers and manuscripts in press or under review.

-Abstract: The 2016 U.S. Presidential Election cycle represented a relatively unique event in recent American history, whereby a presidential candidate, Donald Trump, made multiple controversial remarks about minority groups and yet nonetheless gained widespread public support.
-Trump’s comments constituted a stark departure from the egalitarian norms that have increasingly come to characterize American political discourse.
-We predicted that these high-profile norm violations have reshaped the personal prejudices and intergroup attitudes of the American people.
-In 12 studies with a combined sample of over 3 million participants, we tested this prediction, providing one of the largest-scale tests to date of the power of social norms to reshape societal prejudices.
-We found that explicit racial and religious prejudice has significantly increased among many of Trump’s supporters.
-Further, we find evidence of an increase in implicit (automatic, uncontrollable) bias among Americans regardless of their support for Donald Trump.
-These results suggest that Trump’s political rise has substantially reshaped the topography of prejudice in the United States.
+Abstract: The presidency of Donald Trump represented a relatively unique event in modern American history, whereby a sitting U.S. president made numerous controversial remarks about minority groups yet nonetheless maintained significant public support.
+Trump’s comments constituted a departure from the egalitarian norms that had long characterized American political discourse.
+Here, we examine the potential effects of Trump’s rhetoric on Americans’ attitudes, predicting that these high-profile norm violations may have reshaped the personal prejudices of the American people.
+In 13 studies including over 10,000 participants, we tested how Americans’ prejudice changed following the political ascension of Donald Trump.
+We found that explicit racial and religious prejudice significantly increased among Trump’s supporters—whereas individuals opposed to Trump exhibited decreases in prejudice.
+Further, changing social norms appear to explain these changes in prejudice.
+These results suggest that Trump’s presidency coincided with a substantial change in the topography of prejudice in the United States.

 Abstract: Building on research that has shown ideological differences in epistemic needs to avoid ambiguity, we hypothesized that there may be broad and domain-general ideological differences in judgment and decision-making confidence.
 Across 13 studies (total N = 4,346), we find support for this prediction, finding that political conservatives tend to exhibit greater judgment confidence than do liberals.
 In Studies 1A-1F, we find that conservatives are more confident in a wide range of basic judgment/decision-making tasks (e.g., numerical estimation, memory recall).
 In Studies 2A and 2B, we find that the conservatism-confidence link is robust to manipulations of features of the decision task (e.g., manifesting across both easy and hard tasks).
 In Studies 3A and 3B, we find that this effect manifests not only in subjective feelings of confidence, but also on another conceptually analogous measure of confidence.
 In Study 4, we find that this effect emerges even when participants are provided with an objective benchmark by which to judge their responses.
 In Studies 5A and 5B, we examine the mechanism behind this effect.
 We find that the need for cognitive closure (the psychological motivation to “seize and freeze” on an answer when faced with a decision) explains, in part, the conservatism-confidence relationship.
 Specifically, when faced with a decision, conservatives tend to make a more rapid and final choice.
 Liberals, meanwhile, deliberate longer on possible alternative answers, which undercuts their confidence in their own judgments.
 Results are considered in light of the current “post-truth” U.S. political landscape.